daelsepara/DeepLearnMac/README.md

 ![About DeepLearnMac](/Screenshots/MNIST.png)

 DeepLearnMac is a user interface for classifying hand-drawn (on a computer) digits 0-9.
-It utilizes a trained 6 layer convolutional neural network.
+It utilizes a trained 6 layer convolutional neural network (CNN).

 These layers are